 Office Keith Whittle works with contemporary artists’ and organisations on research, commissioning of new work, exhibitions and publications.
-It also offers advisory and consultancy services for those with an interest in developing projects in Japan.

-Our office draws on the expertise developed from working with international and national artists and centres creating fundamental interconnections between process, production, participation and audiences.
+Our consultancy draws on the expertise developed from working with international and national artists and centres creating fundamental interconnections between process, production, participation and audiences.
 Our skills and experience in commissioning work give the fullest possible expression to the creative voice of the artist.
 While each project follows its own unique, individual course, what they all have in common is a central emphasis on high-quality production and presentation.

 We facilitate and initiate projects in several ways – working on commissions and exhibitions with collaborating partners – as well as advising on such projects.